Amazon.com (NASDAQ:AMZN) Price Target Raised to $4,000.00

-Amazon.com (NASDAQ:AMZN) had its price objective lifted by analysts at Piper Sandler from $3,903.00 to $4,000.00 in a research note issued to investors on Friday, The Fly reports.
-The brokerage currently has an “overweight” rating on the e-commerce giant’s stock.
-Piper Sandler’s target price suggests a potential upside of 13.82% from the company’s current price.
+Amazon.com (NASDAQ:AMZN) had its target price increased by Credit Suisse Group from $3,950.00 to $4,000.00 in a research note issued to investors on Thursday, Benzinga reports.
+The brokerage presently has an “outperform” rating on the e-commerce giant’s stock.
+Credit Suisse Group’s price objective indicates a potential upside of 21.51% from the company’s previous close.

-Several other research analysts have also recently commented on the stock.
-Oppenheimer upped their target price on shares of Amazon.com from $4,100.00 to $4,200.00 and gave the stock an “outperform” rating in a research report on Tuesday.
-Pivotal Research increased their price objective on shares of Amazon.com from $4,500.00 to $4,650.00 and gave the company a “buy” rating in a report on Wednesday, February 3rd.
-Deutsche Bank Aktiengesellschaft increased their price objective on shares of Amazon.com from $4,050.00 to $4,250.00 and gave the company a “buy” rating in a report on Wednesday, February 3rd.
-Raymond James increased their price objective on shares of Amazon.com from $3,500.00 to $4,000.00 and gave the company an “outperform” rating in a report on Wednesday, February 3rd.
-Finally, The Goldman Sachs Group increased their price objective on shares of Amazon.com from $4,200.00 to $4,500.00 and gave the company a “buy” rating in a report on Wednesday, February 3rd.
-Two research analysts have rated the stock with a hold rating and forty-seven have assigned a buy rating to the stock.
-The stock currently has an average rating of “Buy” and an average target price of $4,064.16.
+Several other brokerages also recently weighed in on AMZN.
+Cowen raised their price target on Amazon.com from $4,350.00 to $4,400.00 and gave the stock an “outperform” rating in a report on Wednesday, February 3rd.
+Bank of America raised their price objective on Amazon.com from $3,650.00 to $4,000.00 in a research note on Thursday, January 21st.
+Canaccord Genuity raised their price objective on Amazon.com from $4,100.00 to $4,400.00 and gave the stock a “buy” rating in a research note on Friday, April 30th.
+JMP Securities raised their price objective on Amazon.com from $4,350.00 to $4,500.00 and gave the stock a “market outperform” rating in a research note on Friday, April 30th.
+Finally, Pivotal Research raised their price objective on Amazon.com from $4,500.00 to $4,650.00 and gave the stock a “buy” rating in a research note on Wednesday, February 3rd.
+Two investment analysts have rated the stock with a hold rating and forty-six have assigned a buy rating to the company’s stock.
+Amazon.com has a consensus rating of “Buy” and an average target price of $4,094.67.

-In related news, CEO David H. Clark sold 1,019 shares of the firm’s stock in a transaction on Tuesday, February 16th.
-The shares were sold at an average price of $3,257.88, for a total value of $3,319,779.72.
-Following the transaction, the chief executive officer now directly owns 1,452 shares in the company, valued at approximately $4,730,441.76.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Also, Director Judith A. Mcgrath sold 340 shares of the firm’s stock in a transaction on Thursday, February 4th.
-The shares were sold at an average price of $3,328.35, for a total transaction of $1,131,639.00.
-Following the completion of the transaction, the director now owns 1,984 shares in the company, valued at $6,603,446.40.
+In related news, CEO Jeffrey P. Bezos sold 109,945 shares of the firm’s stock in a transaction that occurred on Monday, May 3rd.
+The stock was sold at an average price of $3,459.88, for a total value of $380,396,506.60.
+Following the completion of the transaction, the chief executive officer now directly owns 52,941,144 shares of the company’s stock, valued at approximately $183,170,005,302.72.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CEO David H. Clark sold 278 shares of the firm’s stock in a transaction on Thursday, April 29th.
+The stock was sold at an average price of $3,506.80, for a total value of $974,890.40.
+Following the transaction, the chief executive officer now directly owns 1,174 shares of the company’s stock, valued at approximately $4,116,983.20.
 The disclosure for this sale can be found here.
-Corporate insiders own 16.10% of the company’s stock.
+Insiders sold a total of 111,242 shares of company stock valued at $384,691,177 over the last ninety days.
+16.10% of the stock is currently owned by company insiders.

-Large investors have recently bought and sold shares of the stock.
-Advanced Research Investment Solutions LLC acquired a new position in Amazon.com in the 4th quarter valued at $26,000.
-Resolute Partners Group acquired a new position in Amazon.com in the 4th quarter valued at $26,000.
-Cowa LLC acquired a new position in Amazon.com in the 4th quarter valued at $32,000.
-Fusion Family Wealth LLC acquired a new stake in Amazon.com in the 1st quarter worth $31,000.
-Finally, Tacita Capital Inc acquired a new stake in Amazon.com in the 4th quarter worth $39,000.
-Institutional investors and hedge funds own 56.39% of the company’s stock.
+A number of institutional investors have recently added to or reduced their stakes in the business.
+Hallmark Capital Management Inc. increased its position in Amazon.com by 0.7% during the fourth quarter.
+Hallmark Capital Management Inc. now owns 445 shares of the e-commerce giant’s stock worth $1,449,000 after buying an additional 3 shares in the last quarter.
+Mosaic Family Wealth LLC boosted its holdings in shares of Amazon.com by 0.4% during the fourth quarter.
+Mosaic Family Wealth LLC now owns 787 shares of the e-commerce giant’s stock worth $2,563,000 after purchasing an additional 3 shares during the last quarter.
+Core Wealth Advisors Inc. boosted its holdings in shares of Amazon.com by 1.8% during the fourth quarter.
+Core Wealth Advisors Inc. now owns 173 shares of the e-commerce giant’s stock worth $563,000 after purchasing an additional 3 shares during the last quarter.
+Summit Asset Management LLC boosted its holdings in shares of Amazon.com by 0.4% during the fourth quarter.
+Summit Asset Management LLC now owns 722 shares of the e-commerce giant’s stock worth $2,352,000 after purchasing an additional 3 shares during the last quarter.
+Finally, Novak Financial Planning LLC boosted its holdings in shares of Amazon.com by 0.6% during the first quarter.
+Novak Financial Planning LLC now owns 466 shares of the e-commerce giant’s stock worth $1,442,000 after purchasing an additional 3 shares during the last quarter.
+56.39% of the stock is owned by institutional investors.

 About Amazon.com